-- Research Opportunities in Earth and Space Science has been posted at http://solicitation.nasaprs.com/ROSES2016
+- The 2017 version of Research Opportunities in Earth and Space Science (ROSES-17) has been posted at http://solicitation.nasaprs.com/ROSES2017 on February 14, 2017.

-- The FAQ on whats new in ROSES-2016 may be found at http://science.nasa.gov/researchers/sara/faqs/#1
+- The FAQ on what’s new in ROSES-2017 will be posted at http://science.nasa.gov/researchers/sara/faqs/#1

 - ROSES-2017 clarifications, corrections and amendments feed will be at http://science.nasa.gov/researchers/sara/grant-solicitations/roses-2017/

 Apply for the Geospace Dynamics Constellation Mission Science and Technology Definition Team

 We invite applications from scientists and other qualified and interested individuals at U.S institutions to participate in the Science and Technology Definition Team for the Geospace Dynamics Constellation Mission.
 Applications for membership on the GDC STDT are due no later than August 1, 2017 (11:59 EDT) via email to Dr. Jared Leisner at email@example.com.
 For more information, see the full text of the call for the Geospace Dynamics Constellation Mission Science and Technology Definition Team, in the PDF: